-Ismael "El Mayo" Zambada García took control of the Sinaloa Cartel after Joaquín Guzmán's arrest in 2014.
-But unlike his predecessor, El Mayo has never been to prison — and remains at large to this day.
+Ismael "El Mayo" Zambada García took over the Sinaloa Cartel after Joaquín Guzmán's arrest in 2014.
+But unlike his predecessor, El Mayo remains at large despite a $15 million bounty for his capture.

 While hundreds of thousands of pages of evidence confirmed that Guzmán was indeed the head of the snake, the shadowy operations of Zambada remain largely unknown.
 What is clear is that El Mayo took charge of the Sinaloa Cartel after El Chapo’s arrest — and he remains at large to this day.